sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/README.md

 py .\5_Infill_Final_Frames.py
 ```

-## Logistics
+## Libraries

-The main libraries used in the pipeline:
+The main libraries used in the pipeline are:

 - [Numpy](https://numpy.org/) (For computations)
 - [Matplotlib](https://matplotlib.org/) (For lotting)